GIScience/gis-training-resource-center/_sources/content/Module_4/en_qgis_styling_vector_data.md

 To use SVG-symbols:

 1. Open the styling panel and open the `single marker` options.
-2. Under `Symbol layer type`, select __"SVG Marker"__
+2. Under `Symbol layer type`, select __"SVG Marker"__.
 3. Scroll down to the SVG-Browser.
 Here you will find all the folders of your installed SVG-libraries.

 <video width="100%" controls src="https://github.com/GIScience/gis-training-resource-center/raw/main/fig/en_30.30.2_using_svg_symbols.mp4"></video>

 There is already a default library of SVG-symbols.
-If you are looking for a specific symbol, try searching for it in the search bar
+If you are looking for a specific symbol, try searching for it in the search bar.

 #### Adding an external SVG-library